-We offer in-school classes for the following instruments:
+We offer in-school classes and after school bands for the following instruments:

-Trumpet: Highest sounding in the brass family.
-Bright, clear sound.
+Trumpet: Highest sounds in the brass family, bright and clear.
 Plays lots of melody in the band.

 French Horn: Rich, beautiful sound.
-A little more difficult to start on than the other brass instruments
+More difficult to start on than the other brass instruments.

 Trombone: Fun instrument that is very important in concert and jazz band.

 Baritone Horn: Maybe the easiest of the brass to begin on.
 Has a big, full sound.

 Euphonium: Very similar to the baritone horn.